Please click on the link below for workshops and training from CAMHS for parents and professionals.

 (KTS Academy cannot accept responsibility for the content within the websites)

 We are promoting Safe Internet Use and teaching our pupils how to be safe online.
-On Feb 11th 2020, our pupils will be learning more about how to use to internet safely.
 Click on the logo below for guidance to help your child at home.

 With children spending more time on the internet during lockdown, it's more important than ever for parents and carers and their children to know the best reporting and support routes, should they be worried about something online.